What is Agile Kanban Methodology?

 SpiraTeam® is a complete Kanban project management system in one package, that manages your project's requirements, releases, tasks and bugs/issues.
 Designed specifically to support agile methodologies such as Kanban, it allows teams to manage all their information in one environment.

-SpiraTeam provides a Kanban view of the project, where you can see all of the requirements planned for each release organized according to their position in the lifecycle.
-This view lets you see the flow of the requirements, then identify and rectify any bottlenecks:
+For example, SpiraTeam provides a Kanban view of the project where you can see all of the requirements planned for each release organized according to their position in the lifecycle.
+This enables you to see the flow of the requirements, and identify and rectify any bottlenecks:

-SpiraTeam has dedicated Kanban boards for tasks and incidents / defects, so that it makes it easy to run both development and maintenance projects using the same system:
+SpiraTeam has dedicated Kanban boards for tasks and incidents/defects that makes it easy to run both development and maintenance projects using the same system:

-SpiraTeam lets project managers define the Work In Progress (WIP) limits for each of their releases (and sprints).
+SpiraTeam also equips project managers to define the Work In Progress (WIP) limits for each of their releases and sprints.

 When you have WIP limits configured in the Planning Options you will see the new WIP X/Y pill-shaped badge in the planning board headers when you choose Group by Status: